- Jane Ashcroft CBE, Chief Executive, Anchor Hanover

 - Nick Sedgwick, Director of Service Development, Anchor Hanover

-- Robin Hewings, Director of Campaigns, Campaign to End Loneliness
+- Robin Hewings, Programme Director, Campaign to End Loneliness

 - Gerard Crofton-Martin, Director of Strategy Impact and Transformation, Independent Age

 COVID-19 has created unprecedented challenges for sheltered, supported and extra-care housing.
 Protecting vulnerable or ‘at risk’ residents, redeploying staff and procuring PPE has become a priority to ensure service and business continuity.